That's a hell of a knee you got there, baby. If the rest of you's anything like that knee the sky's the limit.

-I wanted you from the first moment I caught a whiff of your backside.
+I wanted you from the first moment I sniffed your butt.

 Clyde Merrick's 1961 novel Sex Pack goes in the high school sleaze bin, with fictional Keldon High School's coolest kids putting together an extracurricular club of alpha dogs devoted mainly to getting in girls' panties.
 The protagonist Troy Cooper is a football star and all around upstanding type who isn't interested, but when his innocent girlfriend Betsy joins not knowing what's in store, he joins too to try to get her out.
 Or at least that's the plan.
 This was billed by Beacon as “a book that should be read by every parent,” which was a typical approach, promotionally speaking.
 But we doubt many people bought it for any reason other than to get their loins heated up.
 Beacon was usually pretty good about crediting its covers, but not always.
 Artist unknown in this case.